xfiveco/generator-chisel/docs/content/docs/installation.md

 npm -g install generator-chisel@next
 ```

-## Apache, PHP and MySQL
+## Apache, PHP, and MySQL

-If you want to develop WordPress projects, you need to install Apache, PHP and MySQL.
+If you want to develop WordPress projects, you need to install Apache, PHP, and MySQL.
 The easiest option is to use development environments like [MAMP](https://www.mamp.info/en/) or [XAMPP](https://www.apachefriends.org).
 If using MAMP, check _Allow network access to MySQL_.

-If you are on macOS, we recommend to install necessary packages with Homebrew according the following guides:
+If you are on macOS, we recommend to install necessary packages with Homebrew according to the following guides:

-- [macOS 10.14 Mojave Apache Setup: Multiple PHP Versions](https://getgrav.org/blog/macos-mojave-apache-multiple-php-versions) - skip multiple PHP versions installation if you want
+- [macOS 11.0 Big Sur Apache Setup: Multiple PHP Versions](https://getgrav.org/blog/macos-bigsur-apache-multiple-php-versions) - skip multiple PHP versions installation if you want
-- [macOS 10.14 Mojave Apache Setup: MySQL, APC & More...](https://getgrav.org/blog/macos-mojave-apache-mysql-vhost-apc) - you can skip YAML and Xdebug installation
+- [macOS 11.0 Big Sur Apache Setup: MySQL, Xdebug & More...](https://getgrav.org/blog/macos-bigsur-apache-mysql-vhost-apc) - you can skip YAML and Xdebug installation

 ### Known Issues

 #### `mysql` or `mysqlcheck` not found

-Chisel is using [WP-CLI](http://wp-cli.org/) for most WP-related operations.
+Chisel is using [WP-CLI](https://wp-cli.org/) for most WP-related operations.
 WP-CLI is using `mysql` and `mysqlcheck` binaries, so check out if you have `mysql` and `mysqlcheck` binaries in your `$PATH` by running the following commands:

 ```bash
 mysql --version